hchoi256/hchoi256.github.io/_posts/AIResearchPaper/CV/2023-07-23-od-deformable-detr.md

 # Problem Definition ✏
                 Given an Transformer-based model for object detection

-                Return a compressed model
+                Return a more efficient model

-                Such that it outperforms the performance of the original model in terms of inference time while retaining accuracy.
+                Such that it outperforms the original model in terms of detecting small objects and inference time while maintaining accuracy.

 ****
 # Challenges and Main Idea💣